Eating cheaply on a student budget is important. Particularly when your loan looks like it’s evaporating at a frightening pace.

 So, if you have the time and supermarkets be sure to shop around for the best deals.

 If you love Thai takeaways and fancy recreating your favourite curry at home, or pore over glamorous exotic recipe books but despair over the long ingredient lists, then make sure that you venture to specialist shops instead of the supermarkets.

-Asian supermarkets and street markets sell a wide range of spices, sauces and unusual veg at a much cheaper cost, and you’re far more likely to find what you need.
+Asian supermarkets and street markets sell a wide range of spices, sauces and unusual veg at a much cheaper cost.
+You’re far more likely to find what you need at a lower price.

-You can also stock up on essentials like rice by buying cheaply in bulk, and treat yourself with big bags of seafood, such as prawns and scallops, which are of top quality but excellent price.
+You can also stock up on essentials like rice by buying cheaply in bulk.
+All while treating yourself to big bags of seafood, such as prawns and scallops, which are of top quality but at an excellent price.

-If you can’t find a specialist retailer near you, use websites like The Asian Cookshop to stock up on ingredients from across the world – team up with like-minded flatmates to split the cost of delivery.
+If you can’t find a specialist retailer near you, use websites like The Asian Cookshop to stock up on ingredients from across the world.
+Then, team up with like-minded flatmates to split the cost of delivery.

 Read our other articles on how to reduce your food budget:

 What do you think of our top tips to getting cheap food for students?
 Have you got other ideas?
 Let us know in the comment section below – we love hearing from you!